mik4el/gadget-board/README.md

 ## Requirements
 * Docker-Toolbox with Docker-Compose >1.7.1 (https://www.docker.com/products/docker-toolbox)
-* At least node v5.x.x and npm 3.x.x
+* Node v4.x.x and npm 3.x.x
-* gulp installed globally (`sudo npm install --global gulp-cli`)
+* Ng-cli@webpack installed globally, see (https://github.com/angular/angular-cli/wiki/Upgrading-from-Beta.10-to-Beta.14)

 ## Setting up a development environment
 This will start a new development environment and serve the web app on your machine.
 This requires the download of all depedencies which will take some time.